 - 2. Select a file type for your file. - 3.
-Select the maximum number of records you want to be recorded in the file. - 4.
+Select the number of channels for simultaneous recording in the file to define the file record size. - 4.
+Select the maximum number of records you want to be recorded in the file.

 The number of records required to store a single waveform series per event is defined as follows: